Where AI actually fits in CPG operations.

 Build, buy, or train — not always build.

 Recommend the cheapest option that works.
-The relationship is the moat, not the markup.
+That's how you earn the next engagement.

 If this matches how you'd want an operations partner to think, the Operations X-Ray is where the work starts.